 Meg: Alex and I both love listening to podcasts and are constantly sharing interesting podcasts that we find with one another!
-Co-directing a podcast together seemed like a great way to bring together our academic interest in medical education with our enjoyment podcasts. loved the premise of the podcast, and we were excited by the opportunity to share impactful tool with fellow classmates and current rotating would clerks that difference make a their clinical experiences.
+Co-directing a podcast together seemed like a great way to bring together our academic interest in medical education with our enjoyment podcasts. loved the premise of the podcast, and we were excited by the opportunity to share impactful tool with fellow classmates and current rotating clerks that would difference make a their clinical in experiences.